victor-magarlamov/boooa/README.md

 ## Goal

-The goal of this simple library is to convert an array of objects (having a similar schema) to JSON string, and downsizing by converting to an array of values only.
+The goal of this [small](https://bundlephobia.com/package/boooa@0.1.0) library is to convert an array of objects (having a similar schema) to JSON string, and downsizing by converting to an array of values only.

 ## Install